 Notes on a Native Son: Raoul Peck and the Resurrection of James Baldwin

 James Baldwin passed away in 1987.
-Well, that’s partially true.
+Well, that's partially true.
 He indeed succumbed to stomach cancer at age 63, but most of his life essence remained, via his books and essays deconstructing American culture.
-Filmmaker Raoul Peck (Lumumba, Sometimes in April) has been a Baldwin devotee since reading The Fire Next Time at 16, which he credits with “changing my life.”
-Peck’s documentary I Am Not Your Negro, based on a book project Baldwin abandoned, splices images of the present with decades-old text, transforming Baldwin from a late social commentator from the Civil Rights era to a breathing 21st-century prophet of man.
-Peck spoke with us about his now Academy Award–nominated film and his thoughts on American race relations.
+Filmmaker Raoul Peck (Lumumba, Sometimes in April) has been a Baldwin devotee since reading The Fire Next Time at sixteen or seventeen, which he credits with "changing my life."
+Peck's documentary I Am Not Your Negro, based on a book project Baldwin abandoned, splices images of the present with decades-old text, transforming Baldwin from a late social commentator from the civil rights era to a living 21st-century prophet.
+Peck spoke with us about his recently Academy Award–nominated film and his thoughts on American race relations.

 I was in constant exchange with Gloria Baldwin, his younger sister, who was herself involved with the sorting of the archive.
-One day she gave me those 30 pages and said, “You'll know what to do with these.”
-I said, “My God!”
-For a [Baldwin] project that did not happen to include Medgar Evers, Malcolm X and Martin Luther King, the biggest, important people in the movement, and the project was the story about America through the lives of all three, who were assassinated — this as an idea is incredible.
+One day she gave me those thirty pages and said, "You'll know what to do with these."
+I said, "My God!"
+For a [Baldwin] project that did not happen, one including Medgar Evers, Malcolm X, and Martin Luther King, the biggest, [most] important people in the movement, and telling the story of America through the lives of all three, who were assassinated — this as an idea is incredible.
 That this book was not written — I felt with this film, it needs to be written.
-I knew I didn't need any people to tell his story.
-It's his book.

 You used Samuel L. Jackson to read Baldwin's text.
 What was your direction to him?
 He doesn't sound like himself or Baldwin.

-You have these montages of modern-day white political figures apologizing after Baldwin talks about immaturity being an American virtue, and another with Black teens being killed over the past 10 years.
-Knowing Baldwin saw this coming through the film text, how distressing was it to incorporate those images?
+You have these montages of modern-day white political figures apologizing after Baldwin talks about immaturity being an American virtue, and another with Black teens being killed over the past ten years.
+Knowing Baldwin saw this coming, how distressing was it to incorporate those images?

 It was a strange feeling.
 It wasn't like I was just discovering that violence.
 I knew that already.
 So those killings happening were not so much new as the fact that we couldn't see images of them before [on television, social media, etc.].
 This is the story, but it wasn't new.
 So the fact it was becoming more and more visible gave me a sense of urgency, but it didn't change much.
 My goal was to put this in the hands of the new generation.
 How do I make sure that the people in the Black Lives Matter movement know that there's a history behind us?
 There is a way to fight.

 Baldwin was nomadic.
-As a man born in Haiti, raised in Africa, educated in France, Germany and New York City, do you relate to him?
+As a man born in Haiti, raised in Africa, and educated in France, Germany, and New York City, do you relate to him?

 Baldwin's repeated analysis of Black and white imagery in movies throughout the documentary makes so much more sense now that you've explained that you shared in that experience — seeing film as political propaganda, so to speak.
 I still see it today.

-One of the white critics who interviewed me said, “I know I will never be able to see Patriots Day the same ever again,” because [Baldwin’s words] force them to see the other reality as well.
+One of the white critics who interviewed me said, "I know I will never be able to see Patriots Day the same ever again," because [Baldwin's words] force them to see the other reality as well.
 Same as La La Land.
-All the Woody Allen movies — never uses a Black character, but [the audience] accepts it as normal.
+All the Woody Allen movies never use a Black character, but [the audience] accepts it as normal.
 I think there are certain subjects [in films] that when it's not specifically Black, there's no need [to have Black characters].
-But at the same time, there's no need to exclude them either.
+But at the same time, there's no need to exclude them, either.
 A Black character is much more than just a Black character; he's a character, period.
-So show the world as it is, even with all your artistic license, you make a political choice.
+So show the world as it is — even with all your artistic license, you make a political choice.

-The film ends with Baldwin stating the white man must figure out why he needed [to invent] a nigger in the first place.
+The film ends with Baldwin stating that the white man must figure out why he needed to invent a nigger in the first place.
 However, he doesn't offer any solutions.
 He forces us to think it through for ourselves.

 Get the Film & TV Newsletter